 A symposium lives or dies by having the right participants.
 You want a room full of interested professionals who actively participate — not passive spectators glued to their phones.

-During the symposium: Get your audience involved!
-Use polls, Q&A tools, or Mentimeter to bring participants into panel discussions.
-Ask questions to the room, let attendees vote on statements.
-The more active your audience, the richer the experience will be.
+Engage the audience during the symposium.
+Use polls, Q&A tools, or Mentimeter to involve participants in panel discussions.
+The more active the audience, the more valuable the experience.

-After the symposium: Send a follow-up within 48 hours, including key takeaways, photos, and maybe even video recordings of the main talks.
-Don't forget to ask for feedback so you can make the next one even better!
+Send a follow-up within 48 hours with the key takeaways, photos, and any video recordings of the keynote speeches.
+Ask for feedback and use it for the next edition.

 What's the cost of organizing a symposium?

-Tip: Consider sponsorships or partner contributions to help share the costs.
-Many organizations are happy to contribute to a symposium if they can link their brand to the theme.
-This lowers your investment and expands your network.
+Tip: Consider seeking sponsorships or partner contributions to help cover the costs.
+Many organizations are willing to contribute to a symposium if they can align their brand with the theme.

 At Live Impact, we create a transparent budget and advise you on smart choices.
 This way, you get the most out of your budget without compromising on quality.